mayushanmayurathan/society-hierarchy/README.md

 COLLABORATORS: Mayushan Mayurathan & Cole Purboo

 NOTE: society_hierarchy.py is the sole file that contains the collborators' work on this project.

-      a2_sample_test.py featured a series of tests created by the course instructors, Mayushan Mayurathan, Cole Purboo, Zeeshan Gazi and Miral Yousef.
+      a2_sample_test_3.py featured a series of tests created by the course instructors, Mayushan Mayurathan and Cole Purboo.